Resource dependent branching processes and the envelope of societies: Conclusions

 \subsubsection{Mercantilism}

 Mercantilism was the dominant policy for western societies for most of the 16th century up to the end of the 18th century, and in some countries even to the beginning of the 19th century.
-There are several forms of mercantilism, but with respect to RDBPs, there is a common denominator to all different forms of mercantilism, that is, as we shall argue, a state-controlled ``head-and-tail policy" of distributing resources.
+There are several forms of mercantilism, but with respect to RDBPs, there is a common denominator to all different forms of mercantilism, that is, as we shall argue, a state-controlled ``head-and-tail policy'' of distributing resources.

 The philosophy of mercantilism is that the wealth of a nation, compared with the wealth of other nations, is a zero-sum game.
 This implies that leaders concentrate their interest on the competition between different states for a common fixed wealth of the world.
 At the same time, the idea behind was also that a rich country can afford a strong army to defend wealth.
 Strict mercantilists, exemplified by Colbert in France, concluded that all what counts is getting the wealth into the own country by exports and keeping production costs of goods as low as possible.
-A positive balance of trades was the main concern; imports were highly taxed.
+A~positive balance of trades was the main concern; imports were highly taxed.

 In the interpretation of RDBPs, the members of the government or kingdom as well as rich merchants are typically those with the larger claims.
-They form the ``head", but they are relatively small in number.
-The ``tail" consists of the claims of those individuals in the population who have to produce (farmers, workers, etc.).
+They form the ``head,'' but they are relatively small in number.
+The ``tail'' consists of the claims of those individuals in the population who have to produce (farmers, workers, etc.).
 In agreement with the philosophy of mercantilism, money which was spent was seen as lost.
 Hence production costs were kept as low as possible.
 The right of emigration was denied in some countries during certain periods, and in such cases unsatisfied claims must be interpreted as removal by death in RDBPs.
 The tail is made of the modest claims, but now to be satisfied from a reduced resource space.

-In words of RDBPs mercantilism may be seen as a hybrid society, one part living under a sf-policy the other part (the last majority of people) under an enforced wf-policy.
-It can be modeled as the ``sum" of two RDBPs, by assuming (for instance) that a certain percentage $p$ of the common resource space is reserved for the rich and $1-p$ for the poor.
+In words of RDBPs mercantilism may be seen as a hybrid society, one part living under a s.f.-policy the other part (the last majority of people) under an enforced w.f.-policy.
+It can be modeled as the ``sum'' of two RDBPs, by assuming (e.g.) that a certain percentage $p$ of the common resource space is reserved for the rich and $1-p$ for the poor.